Oddibe McDowell

 Oddibe McDowell (born August 25, 1962) is an American former center fielder in Major League Baseball (MLB) who played from 1985 to 1994 for the Texas Rangers, Cleveland Indians, and Atlanta Braves.

-His first name is pronounced "owed a bee" or "oh-ta-bee."
-Because it also sounds vaguely like a slurred rendition of "oh to be", ESPN personality and announcer Chris Berman dubbed him Oddibe "Young Again" McDowell.

 Amateur baseball

-McDowell was a noted multi-sport athlete at McArthur High School in Hollywood, Florida, and won the Florida High School Activities Association Class 4A wrestling championship at 155 pounds in 1979.
+McDowell was a multi-sport athlete at McArthur High School in Hollywood, Florida and won the Florida High School Activities Association Class 4A wrestling championship at 155 pounds in 1979.

-McDowell won the Golden Spikes Award, which is given annually to the best amateur baseball player, in 1984 while playing college baseball at Arizona State University (ASU).
+McDowell won the Golden Spikes Award, given annually to the best amateur baseball player, in 1984 while playing college baseball at Arizona State University (ASU).
 He wore uniform number 0 at ASU; ASU inducted McDowell to the university's athletic hall of fame in 1991 and has retired his number.

-In 1981, McDowell won a gold medal as a member of the United States national team in World Games I. He was also a member of the 1984 United States Olympic Team.
+In 1981, McDowell won a gold medal as a member of the United States national team in the World Games and Intercontinental Cup.
+He was also a member of the 1984 Olympic Team that won a silver medal, hitting three home runs in the tournament.

-McDowell was selected by the Texas Rangers in the first round of the 1984 Major League Baseball draft.

 Professional baseball

-McDowell stood out during his first stint with the Texas Rangers by wearing the very unusual uniform number 0.
+The Texas Rangers selected McDowell in the first round of the 1984 Major League Baseball draft.
+He stood out during his first stint with the Texas Rangers by wearing the very unusual uniform number 0.
 He wore the number 20 with the Indians, the number 1 with the Braves, and during his second time with the Rangers, he wore number 8.

 McDowell was the first player to hit for the cycle for the Rangers, doing so on July 23, 1985, in a Rangers' 8–4 victory over the Indians at Arlington Stadium.
-Through the end of the 2017 season, Mark Teixeira, Gary Matthews, Jr., Ian Kinsler, Bengie Molina, Adrián Beltré, Alex Ríos, Shin-Soo Choo, and Carlos Gomez are the other Rangers players to hit for the cycle.
 McDowell finished 4th in the American League Rookie of the Year voting for 1985.

+The Rangers traded McDowell to Cleveland after a disappointing 1988 season.
+In 1993, McDowell signed with the Rangers minor league affiliate Tulsa Drillers and his play there earned him a spring training invitation from the Rangers.

 Through June 16, 2009, McDowell was tied for second of all Rangers players ever in career leadoff home runs, one behind the nine leadoff homers by Ian Kinsler.

+His first name is pronounced "owed a bee" or "oh-ta-bee."